Welcome to today's edition of the Rush 24-7 podcast.

 I'd go out there to see how these things operate.

-This is a s this is go ahead and let China add join with Cuba and drill for oil 75 miles away from Key West and let the Mexicans go ahead and drill wherever they want to in the Gulf of Mexico.
+This is, go ahead and let China join with Cuba and drill for oil 75 miles away from Key West and let the Mexicans go ahead and drill wherever they want to in the Gulf of Mexico.

 But no, no, not us.

-And I tell you, this where where we lose this one is those moderates in the House of Representatives who just love flexing their muscles and wielding this kind of power.
+And I tell you, where we lose this one is those moderates in the House of Representatives who just love flexing their muscles and wielding this kind of power.

-I don't I these people, I'm gonna get a I'm gonna get a record of who voted on this, and the next time any of those people start belly aching about gasoline prices and trying to demagogue that and blame big oil, I am gonna start firing, and it is not gonna be blanks.
+And the next time any of those people start bellyaching about gasoline prices and trying to demagogue that and blame big oil, I am going to start firing and it is not going to be blanks.

 This is just none of this is making any sense.